nefigtut/idr-userspace/README.md

 # idr-userspace

-linux kernel v4.10 implementation in userspace
+linux kernel idr subsystem implementation in userspace

+put into tools/testing/ and "make". the build automatically uses lib/idr.c and include/linux/idr.h from this kernel tree.

+put any tests you want to run on idr to `main.c`.

+- works with RHEL-7.7 kernel-3.10.0-1036.el7 sources tree.

+- should work with the Linux kernel v4.10 tree